Isospectral Graph Reductions and Improved Estimates of Matrices' Spectra: Isospectral Graph Reductions

-Now, as any reduction $\mathcal{R}_S(G)$ of a graph $G\in\mathbb{G}$ is again a graph in $\mathbb{G}$ it is natural, as in the example above, to consider sequences of reductions on a graph as well as to what degree a graph can be reduced.
+As any reduction $\mathcal{R}_S(G)$ of a graph $G\in\mathbb{G}$ is again a graph in $\mathbb{G}$ it is natural to consider sequences of reductions on a graph as well as to what degree a graph can be reduced.